 Apple doesn't make it easy to figure out how to show the hidden files in Mac computers.
 In fact, making these files visible all the time requires poking around in the bowels of your Mac — in the Terminal.

-Fortunately, we've got all the details you need, and we're not even going to ask what you're doing poking around inside the hidden directories of your computer.
+Fortunately, we've got all the details you need for this, one of the power user tricks for how to use macOS.
+And we're not even going to ask what you're doing poking around inside the hidden directories of your computer.
 Though to be honest, we'll note that poking around in hidden files may be more trouble than it's worth if you're not a power user.

 Apple gets criticized for making it hard to tinker with Macs, but we get it for showing hidden files.
 Deleting the wrong one could send your system into a world of hurt.
 But for those who have learned that something in their Library directory, or another hidden nook or cranny in their Mac, we've got the details you need to know.

-Here's what you need to learn for how to show hidden files on a Mac.
+Here's what you need to learn for how to show hidden files on a Mac (This article has been updated to reflect macOS Ventura, aka macOS 13).

 How to show the hidden files in Mac computers